bbbradsmith/binxelview/readme.txt

 - Palette load option for common VGA format.
 (Contributor: foone)
 - Limit width to 65536 to prevent out of memory from accidentally typing huge widths.
 - SNES 8BPP preset.
 (Contributor: ButThouMust)
+- Maximum file size increased from 256MB to 2GB.

 1.5.0.0 (2020-07-31)
 - Twiddle option for inspecting textures stored with morton ordering of pixels.